 Our research is actively empowering Australia's transition to low emissions transport.

-As Australia’s largest minerals research and development organisation, we are well placed to respond to critical mineral demand[Link will open in a new window].
+As Australia’s largest minerals research and development organisation, we are well placed to respond to critical mineral demand.
 This includes developing more sustainable mining methods and circular economy approach for rare earth metals.